Richard F. Bickerton: Elected and appointed office

 Bickerton was elected in 1878 for one term as legislative representative from Hamakua on the island of Hawaii.

 In 1882, he was appointed Judge of the First District of Oahu, and in 1884 was appointed Police Justice of Honolulu.
 He was commissioned Third Associate of the Hawaii supreme court in December 1886.
 Upon the death of justice Edward Preston on January 17, 1890, Bickerton replaced him as Second Associate Judge.

 After the death and funeral of Liliʻuokalani's brother Kalākaua, she demanded the resignation of his entire cabinet.
 The ministers stonewalled, and took their case to the supreme court.
 On February 25, 1891, Chief Justice Albert Francis Judd, and associate justices Bickerton and Sanford B. Dole, were in concurrence with the queen, with associate justice Lawrence McCully dissenting.
-The queen had a new cabinet in place the same day as the supreme ccurt ruling.
+The queen had a new cabinet in place the same day as the supreme court ruling.
 Liliuokalani appointed Bickerton to her privy council of state on March 7, 1891.